ASU-EGR314-2025-S-310/ASU-EGR314-2025-S-310.github.io/docs/Ideation and Concept Generation.md

 ## Research

-The goal of Team 310’s exhibit is to demonstrate the STEM principle of Magnetism in civil applications.
+The goal of Team 310’s exhibit is to demonstrate the STEM principle of Magnetism.
 This will be accomplished via a quick, interactive experience in order to allow a large number of participants while giving them some level of comprehension regarding the principle.
 Our team hopes to convey how this principle applies to the exhibits around it and the larger STEM field.

 Our exhibit will be addressing children in the K-12 education range.
 Possible characteristics of this audience include smaller attention spans, are easily impressionable, and are more likely to enjoy a flashy demonstration.
 Physical characteristics vary greatly due to ages this group encompasses which includes height, weight, and dexterity.